Projects at the interface of design and health are our core competency.

 How does the spatial design of emergency rooms influence interactions between medical staff, and what measurable effects does the quality of communication have on job satisfaction, the frequency of burnout, staff turnover and patient care?
 Emergency rooms are central points of contact in hospital environments, and understanding these relationships is key to evidence based and people-oriented future designs.

-Colour and material concept
+Development of a colour and material concept

 Participatory and iterative development of an inclusive booking process